tonight-halfmoon/freebsd-on-T530/README.md

 On ThinkPad T530 which configured with NVIDIA Optimus, it is necessary to set the right configurations in BIOS.

+## Objective
+Post-installation of FreeBSD is time consuming.
+Especially, there is no single reference guide that walk the FreeBSD user to accomplish this task.
+When it comes to T530 ThinkPad machine things become even harder.
+In this repository I am summing up all of my experience and sharing it with you.
+I hope in one source you will be able to have your FreeBSD on you machine ready for daily work.

+## Goal

+> To save your time and be able to logon a FreeBSD onto a Xfce4/KDE session on ThinkPad T530 with graphics driven by NVIDIA card

+## This Experience
+This experience will let you configure your T530 machine after installation of FreeBSD in `3` folds

+0. System
+The two most important configuration files are `/boot/loader.conf` and `/etc/rc.conf`.
+In directory [sc](./System.Configurations/sc), you will find a working copy of those two files with comments to show the purpose of some entries.
+In addition, all the necessary configurations that I needed around the two mentioned files are also copied with files including the target path on your system separated by underscore `_`.

+0. X Server
+To setup X Server to utilise Nvidia as the Discrete Graphics provider the configurations are provided in [discrete-graphics](./X.Window.System/X.Server/discrete-graphics-profile/readme.md).
+A copy of `/etc/X11/xorg.conf` is provided for your reference.

+0. Video Drivers
+The steps to install and configure video drivers in [video-drivers](./X.Window.System/video-drivers/readme.md)

 ## FreeBSD Release

 Release 11.1 is originally installed and then the system is upgraded to release 11.2.